Looking for the best things to do in Tenerife? Teide, Siam Park & Loro Park are the must-visit Attractions while on Holiday in Tenerife!

 The beach is quite large, so you should be able to find good space to set up camp for the day.
 There are also some great little seaside restaurants that you can try out.

 This little mountain village is known as the most beautiful in Tenerife.
+In fact, it is one of the top European villages to visit.
 Surrounded by trees, peaks, and nature, it makes for a great escape from the hustle of everyday life.

 The forests are every hiker’s dream to explore, and there are several places where you can sample local cuisine and sit back with a drink.
 In many ways, Masca is the definition of tropical relaxation.